-Telebehavioral health interventions can be part of an integrated approach to treating substance use disorders, when used in combination with other treatment methods.
-Interventions can include screening and diagnosis, online counseling, consults for prescriptions, and individual and group talk therapy.
+When used in combination with other treatment methods, telebehavioral health interventions can be part of an integrated approach to treating substance use disorders.
+These interventions can include screening and diagnosis, online counseling, consults for prescriptions, and individual and group talk therapy.
 Treating substance use disorders via telehealth requires expertise and training in addiction care.

-- Use a SBIRT approach to early intervention.
-SBIRT stands for “screening, brief intervention, and referral to treatment,” and is a common way to understand patient needs and to triage patients with alcohol use disorder.
-It can also be used for other substance use disorders.
+- Use SBIRT.
+SBIRT stands for “screening, brief intervention, and referral to treatment,” and is a common way to assess a patient’s needs to determine and, if necessary, refer the patient for treatment for a substance use disorder.

 - Familiarize yourself with medication-assisted treatment (MAT) and medication for opioid use disorder (MOUD) models.
 Medication-assisted treatment is an evidence-based approach that combines behavioral counseling or talk therapy with the use of prescription drugs to curb opioid or alcohol cravings.
 Medication for opioid use disorder is a treatment approach that focuses on the use of prescription medications without behavioral health therapy to treat patients with an opioid use disorder.

 - Be conscious of language and educational barriers to accessing care.
 Offer materials accessible in different formats and multiple languages.
 Use both images and words in your materials to address different patient literacy levels.

 - Prioritize patient monitoring.
 As with any vulnerable patient in your practice, conduct a suicide screen at every contact for those at elevated risk.
-Although there are challenges to providing online suicide prevention support during social distancing, several suicide prevention methods can be adapted for use during and after COVID-19.
+There are a number of suicide prevention methods that can be used if a patient is at risk of suicide.

 - Review rules and regulations for prescribing controlled substances via telehealth.
-Make sure you follow the correct steps and are in compliance to prescribe suboxone or other drugs, which are commonly used to treat opioid dependence.
+Make sure you follow the correct steps and comply with the appropriate laws to prescribe suboxone or other drugs, which are commonly used to treat opioid dependence.
 Identify vendors and local sites for patient drug testing as needed.

 - Hire support staff.
-Some patients with substance use disorder may not have access to a phone or other basic tools.
-Support staff such as case managers can be vital in providing more hands-on help such as calling in prescriptions and connecting patients to treatment centers and social services.
+Some patients with substance use disorder may not have access to a phone or a personal computer.
+Support staff such as case managers can provide more hands-on help such as calling in prescriptions and connecting patients to treatment centers and social services.

 - Focus on long-term, continued treatment.
 Get permission to continue follow-up contact with your patients.
 Schedule the next session before ending each telehealth appointment, if possible.